DataDog/documentation/content/en/real_user_monitoring/browser/_index.md

 The `trackUserInteractions` and `trackFrustrations` parameters enable the automatic collection of user clicks in your application. **Sensitive and private data** contained in your pages may be included to identify the elements interacted with.

-Early RUM API calls must be wrapped in the `DD_RUM.onReady()` callback.
+Early RUM API calls must be wrapped in the `window.DD_RUM.onReady()` callback.
 This ensures the code only gets executed once the SDK is properly loaded.

 ### CDN sync